jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 Julie is alive, energized by the southern California sun.
 She harnesses that energy and uses it to help people rewire their brains.
 Rewire metaphorically.
 Her hidden agenda is by rewiring brains, these people will be more alive.
 And by being more alive, she hopes people can become contributors and producers in our world.
 In turn, she hopes people consume less.

 Let's step back for a moment.
 Who is Julie?
 She's a new resident of San Diego.
 She moved here because she'd rather soak up the sun than live in a cloudy and low-lit place like Portland, Oregon.
-She resided in Portland for the past 23 years, and she sufferred from SAD - Seasonal Affective Disorder.
+She lived in Portland for the past 23 years, and she sufferred from SAD - Seasonal Affective Disorder.
 When Julie's friend invited her to come out to San Diego months ago, she knew she had to move there.

-Besides being a sun worshipper, Julie's also the owner of Portland's Wisdom and Recovery Wellness Center.
+Besides sun worshipping, Julie is the owner of Portland's Wisdom and Recovery Wellness Center.
 She works with patients who suffer from confusing childhoods.
-This is post-trumatic stress disorder in childhood.
-This can be a result from parents who were abusive, who were neglectful, who were emotionally taxing.
+This is post-traumatic stress disorder in childhood.
+This is a result of bad parenting.
+The range varies from parents who were abusive, or neglectful, or emotionally taxing.

 Julie's center has been around for over a decade.
 Julie has been in practice from much longer.
 Julie is also an author.
 She wrote a book called "Knowing How: The 20 Concepts to Rewiring Your Brain" based off her practice.